Breast Cancer

-Ductal carcinoma in situ (DCIS) is a non-invasive form of breast cancer that originates within the milk ducts of the breast.
-In DCIS, abnormal cells are confined to the ductal tissue and have not invaded surrounding breast tissue.
+Ductal carcinoma in situ (DCIS) is a non-invasive type of breast cancer that begins in the milk ducts of the breast.
+DCIS occurs when abnormal cells remain confined to the ductal tissue and do not invade the surrounding breast tissue.
 While DCIS is considered a precursor to invasive breast cancer, it is non-life-threatening in itself.
 However, if left untreated, DCIS can progress to invasive breast cancer over time.

 Invasive Ductal Carcinoma (IDC)